Heather-Clark/cs261-group2/Reasearch Notes.md

 ### Getting data
 - Need API to get the numbers
 - Need list of ftse 100 companies
+- Need to be able tp parse the numbers correctly to return the correct information

 #### APIs and Relevant Info
 general info: